 Set up the protection agent

-After data storage is in place, you can configure protection.
-The first step is to install the DPM protection agent software on each computer or server you want to protect with DPM.
-On the computer the agent identifies data that DPM can protect and recover, tracks changes to that data, and transfers the changes from the protected computer to the DPM server to synchronize the source data with the replica.
+After data backup storage is set up, you can configure protection.
+The first step is to install the DPM protection agent software on each computer or server that you want to protect with DPM.
+On the computer, the agent identifies data that DPM can protect and recover, tracks changes to that data, and transfers the changes from the protected computer to the DPM to synchronize the source data with the replica.

-Update the DPM protection agent—You can update the agent on a computer connected to the network, or one that’s unconnected.
+Update the DPM protection agent—You can update the agent on a computer even if it is not connected to a network.

-Configure firewall exceptions for the agent—If the protected computer or server is behind a firewall you’ll need to create exceptions for the DPM protection agent.
+Configure firewall exceptions for the agent—If the protected computer or server is behind a firewall, you need to create exceptions for the DPM protection agent.

-After agents are installed you can create protection groups containing the servers, computers, and workloads you want to protect.
+After the DPM protection agents are installed, you can create protection groups containing the servers, computers, and workloads that you want to protect.
 For more information on planning and creating protection groups, see Plan for protection groups and Configure protection groups.